meashiri/ctf-writeups/gh-pages/content/posts/202311-glacierCTF/index.md

 1. The server creates a nonce for each call to encrypt and uses the same encryption key for the duration of the session.
 1. As the first step, the server encrypts the flag after padding it to 16-byte boundary and provides us the `nonce`, `ciphertext` and the `MAC tag`.
 1. The `nonce` is 15 bytes long, `ciphertext` is 16 bytes for each block of padded message, and the `tag` is 16 bytes in length.
-1. After providing us with the triplet of information for the flag, the server provides us 8 chances to provide our own message and provides us the calculated triplet values for that message.
+1. After providing us with the triplet of information for the flag, the server provides us 8 chances to supply our own message and returns the calculated triplet values for that message.
 1. Note that a different nonce is used for each message, but the same encryption key is reused.

 Pictorially, the encryption method can be shown as in the following diagram.
 The items shaded in red are disclosed for each message encrypted (including the flag)